 Serving JSON Responses with PocketPages

-PocketPages allows you to easily create RESTful APIs by simply returning JSON content from your .ejs templates.
+PocketPages allows you to easily create RESTful APIs by returning JSON content from your .ejs templates.
 If the output of an .ejs template parses as valid JSON, PocketPages will automatically serve it as a JSON response.
 This feature simplifies the process of building APIs within your PocketPages application, enabling you to handle both HTML and JSON responses using the same templating system.

 How It Works